Cavaliers’ LeBron James Reveals He Played With A Bone Contusion In His Right Hand

-In the NBA Finals, Cleveland Cavaliers’ superstar LeBron James took playing hurt to whole new level.
+In the NBA Finals, Cleveland Cavaliers superstar LeBron James took playing hurt to a whole new level.
 According to ESPN, LeBron James revealed that he was playing against the Golden State Warriors with a broken hand.
 James’ revelation may have eased any concerns that he checked out on the Cavaliers.

 Rumblings about LeBron James’ lack of aggressiveness in the NBA Finals was getting louder.
-Noticeable was LeBron James refusal to take three-point shots.
-At times James would not attempt many midrange shots either.
+Noticeable was LeBron James’ refusal to take three-point shots.
+At times, James would not attempt many midrange shots either.
 Perhaps playing with a broken hand may have been the reason for LeBron James’ uneven performance versus the Warriors.

 In Game 1 against the Warriors, LeBron James led the Cavaliers with 50 points.
 He made three of his long-distance shots.
 LeBron James only made the same number of threes in the remaining three games.
 The Cavaliers wound up being swept by the Warriors.